belaudiobooks/website/README.md

 python manage.py push_data_to_algolia --settings=booksby.sqlite_settings
 ```

 Also that command can be triggered by visiting `/push_data_to_algolia` url.
 This is used by hourly GCP job that triggers sync with algolia.
 Currently we don't update algolia on every DB write.
+The job is setup via `cron.yaml` file.
+To deploy it run `gcloud app deploy cron.yaml`.

 ## Books data